great-expectations/great_expectations/docs/docusaurus/docs/oss/get_started/get_started_with_gx_and_databricks.md

 To avoid configuring external resources, you'll use the [Databricks File System (DBFS)](https://docs.databricks.com/data/databricks-file-system.html) for your Metadata Stores and <TechnicalTag tag="data_docs" text="Data Docs"/> store.

 DBFS is a distributed file system mounted in a Databricks workspace and available on Databricks clusters.
-Files on DBFS can be written and read as if they were on a local filesystem, just by <a href="https://docs.databricks.com/data/databricks-file-system.html#local-file-apis">adding the /dbfs/ prefix to the path</a>.
-It is also persisted to object storage, so you won’t lose data after you terminate a cluster.
-See the Databricks documentation for best practices including mounting object stores.
+Files on DBFS can be written and read as if they were on a local filesystem by <a href="https://docs.databricks.com/data/databricks-file-system.html#local-file-apis">adding the /dbfs/ prefix to the path</a>.
+It also persists in object storage, so you won’t lose data after terminating a cluster.
+See the Databricks documentation for best practices, including mounting object stores.

 1. Run the following code to set up a <TechnicalTag tag="data_context" text="Data Context"/> with the default settings: